Uncle Tom's Cabin: Eliza's family hunted; Tom's life with St. Clare

 During Eliza's escape, she meets up with her husband George Harris, who had run away previously.
-They decide to attempt to reach Canada, but are tracked by Tom Loker, a slave hunter hired by Mr. Haley.
+They decide to attempt to reach Canada but are tracked by Tom Loker, a slave hunter hired by Mr. Haley.
 Eventually Loker and his men trap Eliza and her family, causing George to shoot him in the side.
 Worried that Loker may die, Eliza convinces George to bring the slave hunter to a nearby Quaker settlement for medical treatment.

 Back in New Orleans, St. Clare debates slavery with his Northern cousin Ophelia who, while opposing slavery, is prejudiced against black people.
 St. Clare, however, believes he is not biased, even though he is a slave owner.
-In an attempt to show Ophelia that her views on blacks are wrong, St. Clare purchases Topsy, a young black slave, and asks Ophelia to educate her.
+In an attempt to show Ophelia that her prejudiced views against black people are wrong, St. Clare purchases Topsy, a young black slave, and asks Ophelia to educate her.

 After Tom has lived with the St. Clares for two years, Eva grows very ill.
 Before she dies she experiences a vision of heaven, which she shares with the people around her.
-As a result of her death and vision, the other characters resolve to change their lives, Ophelia promising to throw off her personal prejudices against blacks, Topsy saying she will better herself, and St. Clare pledging to free Tom.
+As a result of her death and vision, the other characters resolve to change their lives, with Ophelia promising to throw off her personal prejudices against blacks, Topsy saying she will better herself, and St. Clare pledging to free Tom.